Actress Aastha Rawal crowned with Miss Continental International 2023 - www.lokmattimes.com

 Actress Aastha Rawal crowned with Miss Continental International 2023

-PNN New Delhi [India], December 20: In a dazzling twist of fate, the Miss Continental International 2023 made waves ...
+New Delhi (India), December 21: In a dazzling twist of fate, the Miss Continental International 2023 made waves by ...

-New Delhi [India], December 20: In a dazzling twist of fate, the Miss Continental International 2023 made waves by choosing India as its stage for the very first time, breaking free from the conventional locales of the Philippines or Malaysia.
+New Delhi (India), December 21: In a dazzling twist of fate, the Miss Continental International 2023 made waves by choosing India as its stage for the very first time, breaking free from the conventional locales of the Philippines or Malaysia.
 The crowning jewel of this electrifying spectacle was none other than the multifaceted actress, Aastha Rawal, who clinched the coveted title of Miss Continental International 2023.

 The journey to this illustrious title was no walk in the park, as contestants faced a series of challenging trials.
 Aastha Rawal, alongside another exceptional representative from India, emerged victorious from a fierce competition that included participants from Bangladesh, Sri Lanka, the Philippines, Bhutan, and various other Asian countries.